 However, people only make them in December, especially for Christmas dinner.
 They are indispensable on that day because it’s a very rooted tradition.

-In December, Venezuelan families reunite, and they all work together to make as many Hallacas as possible to eat them during the whole month.
+In December, Venezuelan families reunite, and they all work together to make as many Hallacas as possible to eat during the whole month.

 It’s also very typical to exchange Hallacas with relatives, friends, and neighbors.

 The preparation of this indigenous food varies by region, but the most important ingredients are pork or beef stew, olives, and pickled capers.

 All this goes inside corn dough colored with annatto, and then it’s wrapped with plantain leaves.
 Finally, people tie them with white strings, boil them, and then serve them.